STATE COLLEGE - West York turned a lofty goal into reality on an unforgettable night at Medlar Field at Lubrano Park.

 West York bashed 11 hits to support the pitching of star Kaden Hepler to close with a sparkling 24-4 record.

 "The bats came through," said West York senior Brock Gladfelter who contriubuted a double and a single to the cause.
 "We had faith in everything we set out to do.
-We won our division, won the league title, came up short in districts, but then we said our next goal
+We won our division, won the league title, came up short in districts, but then we said our next goal is to win the state title.

 West York jumped on top of its Lancaster County opponent by scoring five runs in the second inning.